 - Students entering as individuals should do all of their research themselves and not share research or bibliographies with other students.
 Students entering as a group should share research only with the other members of their group.
-In cases where students have shared research with other entrants, it is appropriate for the judges to reduce their final ranking. - Students may receive reasonable help from adults on the mechanical aspects of creating their entries, particularly if equipment is potentially dangerous.
-Nonetheless, students should do as much of the mechanical work as possible. - The intellectual aspects of the production, such as the actual writing of the script, must be the students' own work. - It is up to the judges to decide, when appraising an entry, if adult assistance has exceeded acceptable levels and given the students an unfair advantage over others. - Advice and guidance is encouraged and acceptable.
+In cases where students have shared research with other entrants, it is appropriate for the judges to reduce their final ranking. - Students may receive reasonable help from adults on the mechanical aspects of creating their entries.
+Nonetheless, students should do as much of the mechanical work as possible. - The intellectual aspects of the production, such as the actual writing and the design of backboards, must be the students' own work. - It is up to the judges to decide, when appraising an entry, if adult assistance has exceeded acceptable levels and given the students an unfair advantage over others. - Advice and guidance is encouraged and acceptable.

 Supplying Equipment: Students are responsible for supplying all props and equipment at each level of competition.
 All entries should be constructed keeping transportation, set-up time, size and weight in mind.
 Projection screens for documentaries may be provided if requested.
-VCRs (VHS format only), DVD players, and monitors are available at the national contest for the documentary category only.
+VCRs (VHS format only) and monitors are available at the national contest for the documentary category only.
 Students must provide their own computers and software.
 Pianos and Internet access are not provided.